AC Troubleshooting Tips

 We’ve compiled a list of steps to take when your AC seems to be malfunctioning.
 The following guide covers only basic, easy to fix issues.
 Because handling air conditioning units without professional experience can be dangerous, we suggest calling an HVAC expert if your AC repairs go beyond these simple steps.

-1. Make sure your your AC is on the correct setting.
+1. Make sure your AC is on the correct setting.
 This may seem like a no-brainer, but it’s easy to accidentally choose the wrong setting.
 Check that your thermostat is set to the “cool” position.

 2. Make sure the thermostat is at a temperate low enough to activate the cool air.